 The final report of the Commission on the Voluntary Sector & Ageing—highlighting that the voluntary sector is currently not ready for our ageing society and that new work is needed to ensure that we step up to the age of opportunity and the opportunities this will bring.

 This first discussion paper from the Commission on the Voluntary Sector & Ageing issues a challenge to the sector to engage with the debate and start preparing for the societal changes ahead.

-Our ageing population means we face huge changes in how people live their lives.
-This is an opportunity for the voluntary sector but, in order to make the most of it, it too must change.
+For the voluntary sector to make the most of how our aging population live their lives - it too must change.
 One year since the Commission on the Voluntary Sector & Ageing published its final report, its chair Lynne Berry OBE reminds us of the importance of this work.

 What are the implications of an ageing society for the voluntary sector in England?
 It’s a big question, but as society experiences falling birth rates and steep growth in the number of people over 60 in the next 20 years, it’s one which the sector needs to consider.